red-gate/web-kata/kata6.md

 * follow the instructions in the [README](README.md#run-the-app).
 * your app should be running at port **3000**

-## Task
+## Concepts

-[Redux](https://redux.js.org) is alredy installed and working in this application.
-Your goal is to switch the app code into using Redux.

 Let's go through some [basic concepts](https://redux.js.org/docs/basics/) before we start.
+We have added a simple end to end React Redux example in the code that we will explain first.

-1. actions
+1. Actions

-    [Actions](https://redux.js.org/docs/basics/Actions.html) are sets of information that is sent to your application.
+    [Actions](https://redux.js.org/docs/basics/Actions.html) are sets of information that are sent to your application.
     An action has a `type` (mandatory) and a `payload` (optional).

     Example of an action with no payload fired: